Cyber Security Awareness

 Overconfidence in connected devices is making consumers more vulnerable.
-One in five connected home device users don’t have any protective measures in place for their devices.
+20% of connected home device users don’t have any protective measures in place.

-There are steps that the average person (consumer), businesses and governmental entities can take to protect themselves from cyber-attacks.
+There are steps that the average person, businesses and governmental entities can take to protect themselves from cyber-attacks.

 Tips for Businesses, Consumers and Governmental Entities